To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Schleck stays 12 seconds off the lead in sixth place, Contador is still 1:42 behind Hushovd in 20th spot.

 Although Contador and his rivals did not take the bait by committing themselves to all-out attack, they still checked each other out.
-Heading into mountain stages, riders always look for indications as to what shape their rivals are in.

 As Vinokourov and Gilbert surged after Costa, Contador, Evans and Schleck took turns to launch micro-attacks, but only because they were wanting to test each others’ reactions.